Understanding and managing your leads

 You can score a lead or leave a note even before they become a contact.

-How leads are organised on web
+How leads are organised (web only)

 -